 Workers’ compensation protects your employees and to some extent your business, but it does not provide complete protection.
 Owners of insurance agencies should also consider:

 General liability insurance: This policy can cover expenses related to customer injuries and property damage, along with lawsuits over slander and other advertising injuries.

-Errors and omissions insurance: This policy, sometimes called professional liability insurance, can cover legal fees if a client sues over an insurance agent's work performance.
+Errors and omissions insurance (E&O): This policy, sometimes called professional liability insurance, can cover legal fees if a client sues over an insurance agent's work performance.